Motorola Solutions Foundation

 Grant Application Portal: Available through annual grant cycle page

-Note: UK organizations must provide charitable equivalency documentation as the Foundation is US-based (requires 501(c)(3) equivalent status).
+Note: UK organisations must provide charitable equivalency documentation as the Foundation is US-based (requires 501(c)(3) equivalent status).

 Overview

 The Motorola Solutions Foundation is the charitable arm of Motorola Solutions, established to support communities where the company operates globally.
 Over the past decade, the Foundation has donated more than $100 million, focusing on two core strategic areas: first responder programming and technology/engineering education.
-In 2023 alone, the Foundation awarded over $13 million to more than 4,400 charitable organizations worldwide.
-The Foundation prioritizes programs that directly engage participants through structured, ongoing programming with multiple touchpoints, with particular emphasis on supporting underrepresented populations including females, minorities, people with disabilities, and veterans.
-Operating in nearly 40 countries, the Foundation partners with organizations that align with its values of accountability, innovation, impact, and inclusion.
+In 2023, the Foundation awarded over $13 million to more than 4,400 charitable organisations worldwide through its combined activities including strategic grants, employee matching, and volunteer programmes.
+The Foundation's annual strategic grants programme directs over $10 million to approximately 250 organisations annually.
+The Foundation prioritises programmes that directly engage participants through structured, ongoing programming with multiple touchpoints, with particular emphasis on supporting underrepresented populations including females, minorities, people with disabilities, and veterans.
+Operating in more than 30 countries, the Foundation partners with organisations that align with its values of accountability, innovation, impact, and inclusion.

 Funding Priorities

-• Maximum one grant per organization per cycle
+- Maximum one grant per organisation per cycle

 Priority Areas